Doctor of Nursing Practice (DNP)

 Executive Sessions are an integral part of a hybrid program.
-There will be a required (2) Executive Sessions whereby students come together as a group to network face-to-face and meet other APNs.
+Each course in the DNP includes an Executive Session on the first night only whereby students come together as a group to network face-to-face, review the syllabus, and meet other APNs.
 The first session begins with the first online course.
-The second session will be scheduled toward the end of the program.
 Students are notified well in advance of when each Executive Session starts.

 Core Courses - 21 credits